Inclusive Childhood Education Program Requirements

 Liberal Arts Content Requirements For New York State: Childhood Certification

 Candidates should check with their education advisors in choosing appropriate courses.
 Many of the courses for this content core may also fulfill requirements of the College Core.
-Students should consult Core Requirements for a full description of the College’s Core.

 All courses taken to meet the requirements of the content core, whether completed at Fisher or accepted in transfer, must be completed with a minimum grade of “C.”